dsfsi/covid19za/README.md

 ## Contributing
 ### Options
-* *I want to help, but dont have an idea:* You can take a look at the issues to see which one you might be interested in tackling.
+* *I want to help, but don't have an idea:* You can take a look at the issues to see which one you might be interested in tackling.
 * *I have an idea or new feature:* Create a new issue first, assign it to yourself and then fork the repo.
 ### Submitting Changes [Pull Request]
 * See https://opensource.com/article/19/7/create-pull-request-github